 Genres Black Letter Media accepts, includes personal history, speculative fiction, rural fantasy, mythical, romantic horror, among others, including works that don’t fit into any concrete category.
 Children’s stories centred on Africa are also accepted.
 Unsolicited manuscripts for poetry, religious/spiritual books, self-help books, and reference books are not accepted.
 Take a look at the submission guidelines for full details, along with information on how to make a submission.

-One of the major book publishers in South Africa of English general books, Johnathan Ball Publishers was formed in 1976 and publishes and distributes books about South African history, current affairs, politics and also some fiction.
+One of the major book publishers in South Africa of English general books, Jonathan Ball Publishers was formed in 1976 and publishes and distributes books about South African history, current affairs, politics and also some fiction.
 This organization also acts as an agent for numerous American and British publishing houses, acting as a distributor of their books across South Africa.
 Famous titles this publisher acts as a distributor for, includes the Harry Potter series and The Lord of the Rings, among others.

-If you would like to make a submission to Johnathan Ball Publishers, email submissions are preferred in the first instance, although postal submissions are acceptable.
+If you would like to make a submission to Jonathan Ball Publishers, email submissions are preferred in the first instance, although postal submissions are acceptable.
 Take a look at here for further details on making a submission.
 Please ensure you follow the guidelines carefully to avoid your submission being discarded.
 This publisher usually takes about 2-3 months to respond to proposals submitted by authors.

 With an initial focus on Afrikaans books when it was first founded in 1959, these days Human & Rousseau an eminent South African general book publisher based in Cape Town and an imprint of NB Publishers, publishes both books in Afrikaans and English.
 When it comes to fiction, Human & Rousseau’s focus is on quality popular books, along with children’s books and books for youth aimed at general and mass markets, and to schools as well.
 With regards to nonfiction, this publisher is known as major publisher of cookbooks and books about new food and lifestyle.